vincentlemstra/vincentlemstra/README.md

 While doing tedious repetitive tasks in my last job, I reached for a programming solution (using Dynamo with Python scripts in Revit).
 And I loved it.
 So I decided to make a career switch.

-* I'm Based in The Netherlands
+* I'm based in The Netherlands.
-* I'm Currently working on my [Revit TypeCatalog Downloader](https://github.com/vincentlemstra/revit_downloader)
+* I'm currently working on [Revit TypeCatalog Downloader](https://github.com/vincentlemstra/revit_downloader).
-* And am learning Python and Django
+* And I'm learning Python and Django.
-* You can contact me on [vincentlemstra@gmail.com](mailto:vincentlemstra@gmail.com) or my [LinkedIn](https://www.linkedin.com/in/vincent-lemstra/)
+* You can contact me on [vincentlemstra@gmail.com](mailto:vincentlemstra@gmail.com) or my [LinkedIn](https://www.linkedin.com/in/vincent-lemstra/).

 ## My Skills